 Human biological and cultural adaptations have impacted the evolution of many non-human species sharing our ecosystems, including our parasites.
-Because many of our parasites flourish only under very specific human behaviors and habitats, are wholly dependent on us, and have evolved with us for thousands or millions of years.
-Therefore, by asking when and how we first acquired those parasites, under which environmental and cultural conditions we are the most susceptible, and how the parasites have evolved and adapted to us and we in response to them, we can gain considerable insight into our own evolutionary history, beyond (yet complementing) what can be learned from human genome data alone or from the fossil and archaeological records.
+Because many of our parasites flourish only under very specific human behaviors and habitats, are wholly dependent on us, and have evolved with us for thousands or millions of years, we can study when and how we first acquired these parasites, under which environmental and cultural conditions we are the most susceptible, and how these species have evolved and adapted to us and we in response to them to develop new insights into human evolutionary history, beyond (yet complementing) what can be learned from human genome data alone or from the fossil and archaeological records.
 Moreover, effects of human biology or behavior and/or parasite adaptations to this niche can affect vector competency status for parasite-transmitted diseases.
 We are using experimental, functional, and evolutionary genomics approaches to study these processes with initial projects on tapeworms, bedbugs, and lice.

 We are also interested in how human behavior can affect non-human evolutionary biology at broader ecosystem scales.
 For example, how human selective hunting pressures may have led to evolutionary changes in the body sizes of terrestrial and marine animals.
 We have current projects in this area of research with lemurs (Madagascar), lizards (southeast USA), conch (Panama), and coyotes (western USA).